orbeon/orbeon-forms-doc/installation/replication.md

     value="true"/>
 ```

-By default, this property is set to `false`, because there is a cost to serializing the state of forms after each update in
-memory.

-In addition you might need to set the following property to point to the local Orbeon Forms instance without going
-through the load balancer:
+In addition, you might need to set the following property to point to the local Orbeon Forms instance without going through the load balancer:

 ```xml
 <property